dadsolar.com / Do-Yourself-Solar Technologies

 Do-yourself-solar technologies -

-A recent development, to help keep the cost of the process down, involves the use of EVA sheets, rather than the liquid Si, Slkgard kit.
+A recent development, to help keep the cost of the process down, involves the use of EVA sheets, rather than the liquid Si, Sylgard kit.
 This 'new' focus involves the use of a 'Solar Oven' to get the right temperature needed for the 'lamination' of the EVA sheets.
 While this new approach is being developed, most of our domestic workshops and projects in the developing world, still utilize the liquid Si method, developed by the Suni Solar and Grupo Fenix in Nicaragua.

 As a not-for-profit, educational corp., we offer free consulting services to families who want to lead independent lifestyles, using solar, wind and other alternative energy technologies, to break the fossil-fuel addiction we all experience.